MattMckenzy/Homehook/README.md

 # Description

-This application will help configure and serve incoming and outgoing webhooks to help you route Google Assistant spoken or text commands to Home Assistant.
+This application will help configure and serve incoming and outgoing webhooks to help you route Google Assistant spoken or text commands to your Google Cast devices.

 Please see swagger at homehook/swagger page on deployed API to see available hooks, how to call them and try them out.

 Currently available hooks:
-* [Jellyfin Simple Phrase](#-jellyfin-simple-phrase) - Will parse a simple search term, search for media links on a configured Jellyfin server, and post them to a Home Assistant server for media_player playback.
+* [Jellyfin Simple Phrase](#-jellyfin-simple-phrase) - Will parse a simple search term, search for media links on a configured Jellyfin server, create a Jellyfin session, and play them on the selected or default Cast device.
-* [Jellyfin Conversation Phrase](#-jellyfin-conversation-phrase) - Will receive a conversation intent from Google Actions, search for media links on a configured Jellyfin server, and post them to a Home Assistant server for media_player playback.
+* [Jellyfin Conversation Phrase](#-jellyfin-conversation-phrase) - Will receive a conversation intent from Google Actions, search for media links on a configured Jellyfin server, create a Jellyfin session, and play them on the selected or default Cast device.

 Configuration is done via appsettings.json found at root.
 [See the configuration section below.](#-configuration)